Hiblton/node-mentoring/README.md

 ## TASK 4.1

-Add Group entity to already existing RESTservice with CRUDoperations.
+Add Group entity to already existing REST service with CRUD operations.

 -   The Group entity should have the following properties(you can use UUIDas Group id).
 -   The service should provide the following CRUD operations for Group: